jeetsons/ethlisbon-hack25/docs/readme.md

   - Last fees collected (amounts, timestamp).
   - Next scheduled collection (after 10 trades).
   - Status of FeeCollectHook contract (approved? collecting?).
+- **Approvals Required:**
+  - **FeeCollectHook** must be approved for the LP NFT for fee automation to function.
+  - If not, guide user to approve via UI.

 ---